emargetis/my-first-repository/README.md

 - This is a test of my git branching skills
 - This text should not show up in main because I haven't merged it
 - I don't understand why this change is showing up on other branches
+- I am attempting to make a 3rd change on a new branch
+- I think I may have figured it out